 On January 9, HBO’s Euphoria will return for a second season with transgender actress Hunter Schafer back as Jules Vaughn.
 This critically acclaimed television show, which premiered in June 2019, follows a group of high school students as they deal with drugs, sex, and violence.
 Schaefer’s co-star Zendaya won an Emmy Award in 2020 for her portrayal of Rue Bennett.

 The fourth season of The Real Housewives of Miami continues this January and features former Russian model Julia Lemigova, who is married to tennis superstar Martina Navratilova.
 According to Bravo, Lemigova is the first LGBTQ+ housewife to be part of the Housewives reality franchise.

 Later this month, the third season of Batwoman will pick up where it left off, and all eyes will be on Ryan Wilder (Javicia Leslie) and Sophie Moore (Meagan Tandy).
 Last year, the CW aired its seventh annual Arrowverse crossover event, and one episode featured an alternate timeline where Ryan and Sophie were married and about to adopt a child.
 Will they or won’t they end up together?
 Only time will tell.

 On January 4, NBC’s Emmy-winning drama This Is Us returned for its sixth and final season.
 As the series wraps up, I’m excited to what’s in store for Tess Pearson (Eris Baker), who came out to her parents in season 3, and started to date a non-binary character in season 5.

-Netflix has officially announced that season 3 of the superhero series The Umbrella Academy will premiere during 2022.
-According to Variety, Elliot Page will return to the series as Vanya Hargreeves and will continue to play the character as a cisgender lesbian woman.
+Season 3 of the superhero series The Umbrella Academy will premiere in June 2022.
+This season, Elliot Page will return to the series as Viktor Hargreeves, who like Page, will come out as transgender.